ToshioCP/LaTeX-BuildTools/Readme.md

     $ bash install.sh [-s|-u]

-This script installs the executable files into `$HOME/bin` and the templates into `$HOME/share/ltxtools`.
+This script installs the executable files into `$HOME/bin`.
 Debian and Ubuntu adds the directory `$HOME/bin` into `PATH` environment variable if it exists at the login time.
 The script makes the directory `$HOME/bin` if it doesn't exist.
-In that case you need to re-login to put the directory into the `PATH` environment variable.
+In that case, you need to re-login to put the directory into the `PATH` environment variable.
-If you run `sudo` or `su` to become a root user before the installation, the executable and template files are put into `/user/local/bin` and `/usr/local/share/ltxtools` respectively.
+If you run `sudo` or `su` to become a root user before the installation, the executable files are put into `/user/local/bin`.

 If your OS is debian, type the following.